How WEIRD is Usable Privacy and Security Research? (Extended Version): Discussion

+The skew toward Western participant samples in the UPS papers is related to the facts that the majority of authors are affiliated with institutions in Western countries and that authors tend to recruit participants from the countries of their affiliations as mentioned in Section~\ref{section:results_author}.
+Geographic barriers may cause researchers to find the most \textit{convenient sample} (e.g., students of the local university who are easy for university researchers to recruit).
 Online methods can be used as a promising approach to overcome geographic barriers.
-Our results demonstrated that crowdsourcing is the most common method to recruit participants online.
-However, note that there is also a skew in the participant pool in each crowdsourcing service.
-Although crowdsourcing platforms such as MTurk, Prolific, and Clickworker are popular in North American and European countries and often used to recruit participants as end users, these platforms basically had Western workers, and researchers cannot reach people living in outside of the West, e.g., Asian countries as well as the Global South.
-Thus, to overcome the aforementioned geographic barriers of participant recruitment, researchers should consider using local (regional) crowdsourcing services used in the country of the target participant population.
+Our results demonstrated that crowdsourcing is the common method to recruit participants outside of authors' countries.
+However, note that there is also a skew in the participant pool in popular crowdsourcing platforms.
+Although crowdsourcing platforms such as MTurk, Prolific, and Clickworker are often used to recruit participants as end users, these platforms basically had Western workers, and researchers cannot reach people living in outside of the West, e.g., Asian countries as well as the Global South.
+Thus, to overcome the aforementioned geographic barriers of participant recruitment, researchers should consider using local (regional) crowdsourcing platforms used in the country of the target population.
 On the other hand, online methods have a major weakness: only people with Internet access and some familiarity with information technology can participate.
 This is a more serious problem in the Global South.
-As a complementary solution, we recommend improving the researcher diversity and collaboration with local researchers, mentioned in Section~\ref{subsection:Researcher diversity}.
+As a complementary solution, we recommend improving the researcher diversity and collaboration with local researchers, as mentioned in Section~\ref{subsection:Researcher diversity}.